LispCookbook/cl-cookbook/gui.md

 The
 [documentation](http://www.crategus.com/books/cl-gtk/gtk-tutorial.html)
-is exceptionally good, for beginners including.
+is exceptionally good, including for beginners.

 The library to quickload is `cl-cffi-gtk`.
 It is made of numerous ones, that we have to `:use` for our package.